 Oddly, the most expensive hatpins are not necessarily the ones made from gold or silver.
 Behrendt is drawn to oddities, such as a hatpin that holds a compact at the top or one that does double duty as a needle holder.
 There are also hatpins with tops that swivel, allowing the ornament to tremble and bounce as the wearer walks and moves around.

 Behrendt enjoys versatile pieces that can be either a hatpin or a brooch.
-These types of hatpins are more rare, sometimes a one-of-a-kind and are usually made of a base metal such as brass.
-They command the higher prices however, anywhere from $700 to as much as $2,000.
+These types of hatpins are rarer, sometimes one-of-a-kind and are usually made of a base metal such as brass.
+They command the higher prices, however, anywhere from $700 to as much as $2,000.

 When Behrendt was asked what she personally collects, she laughed.
 “I collect sterling hatpins with ladies on them, just because of my website and business name, Lady-A.”

-When asked how to begin a collection, Cindy believes in collecting things that catch the imagination and whenever possible, go for the unusual item.
+When asked how to begin a collection, Cindy said she believes in collecting things that catch the imagination and whenever possible, go for the unusual item.
 She also thinks displaying the collection, and having an oddity as the centerpiece, is a great way to start a conversation.
-One of Cindy’s favorite hatpins was made of brass in the shape of a winged dragon with the dragon holding a pearl in his claws.
+One of her favorite hatpins was made of brass in the shape of a winged dragon with the dragon holding a pearl in his claws.
 She sold this one for $200.
-The most expensive hatpin she’s ever sold was from the Edwardian era, made of white gold and enhanced with a diamond shaped synthetic blue sapphire.
+The most expensive hatpin she’s ever sold was from the Edwardian era, made of white gold and enhanced with a diamond-shaped synthetic blue sapphire.
 This went home with a collector for $750.

 A recurring theme with pricing and valuing hatpins is the use of the internet, especially checking to see how much other online sales had fetched for a similar hatpin.

-Another dealer, Chelsea Jepson, of Chelsea’s Antiques [https://www.rubylane.com/shop/chelseaantiques] has been on Ruby Lane for about 10 years.
-She believes the serious collector, hatpin or otherwise, usually purchases items online versus at an antique show.
-Though she sets up at about 12 antique shows and flea markets every year, most items sold at these shows are more spur-of-the-moment purchases versus pieces for a collection.
+Another dealer, Chelsea Jepson, of Chelsea’s Antiques has been on Ruby Lane for about 10 years.
+She believes the serious collector, hatpin or otherwise, usually purchases items online versus at an antiques show.
+Though she sets up at antiques shows and flea markets, most items sold at these are more spur-of-the-moment purchases versus pieces for a collection.
 As far as how she authenticates and prices them, Chelsea grew up in the business and “goes with my gut” when evaluating an item.